- SEO builds visibility: Most patients search online before choosing a provider, making search rankings critical to practice growth.

 Reputation management

-- How recently the reviews were posted (43%)
+- How recently reviews were posted (19%)

-- Make it easy to review your practice: Send patients digital surveys after each appointment to collect feedback when it’s still fresh.
+- Make it easy to review your practice.
+Send patients digital surveys after each appointment to collect feedback when it’s still fresh.

 Respond gracefully to bad reviews